hynek/structlog/docs/standard-library.md

 )
 ```

-This will send all log messages with the [log level](https://docs.python.org/3/library/logging.html#logging-levels) `logging.INFO` and above (that means that e.g. `logging.debug` calls are ignored) to standard out without any special formatting by the standard library.
+This will send all log messages with the [log level](https://docs.python.org/3/library/logging.html#logging-levels) `logging.INFO` and above (that means that, for example, `logging.debug` calls are ignored) to standard out without any special formatting by the standard library.

 If you require more complex behavior, please refer to the standard library's `logging` documentation.